kasterma/drlnd-navigation/README.md

 connections?") click accept or deny in the network dialog (in my environment it doesn't make a differenc for if the environment runs.

+Alternately you can run

+    make run-interactive

+or run the script interactive.py in your preferred python environment, to see the interaction work.
+This script is also very suited to get some feel for the interaction in the environment.

 ## Running the code

 We first set up a virtual environment with all needed packages